The Financial Technology Law Review: Japan

 The use of this service was formerly limited to administrative procedures such as tax returns and registry applications, but recent amendments to the Public Identity Verification Act have made it possible for private businesses certified by the Minister of Internal Affairs and Communications to use the service.
 This may expand the use of the public identity verification service to online account services such as online shopping and banking.

-However, at present, the service is not widely used in the private sector due to the lack of widespread use of My Number cards and the need for users to prepare IC card readers or similar devices for reading e-certificates.
+However, at present, the service is not widely used in the private sector because of the lack of widespread use of My Number cards and the need for users to prepare integrated circuit (IC) card readers or similar devices for reading e-certificates.

 ii Digitised onboarding of clients